why is pongal celebrated

 What is the scientific reason for the Pongal festival?

 Pongal coincides with the sun’s northward journey after the winter solstice, bringing warmer temperatures ideal for planting.
-It’s a celebration of the sun’s return and its future life-giving power.
+It’s a celebration of the sun’s return and future life-giving power.

-Pongal is the main festival of the?
+Pongal is the festival of which state?

 Pongal is celebrated in which month?